dw-jet/dw-jet/README.md

 I'm a writer, developer, graduate student at SNHU, and *nix enthusiast.

 #### Learning
-📚 Breaking out of my garbage collected comfort zone by learning C++.
-Bring on those smart pointers!
+📚 Breaking out of my comfort zone by learning iOS development.

 #### Current projects
 + Writing a novel (in emacs, of course)